tc39/proposal-class-fields/README.md

 ## Changes vs previous proposals

-- Omitting concise syntax: When working out how code would evolve in some simple examples, it became clear that it's confusing that you're supposed to omit `this.` when turning a field from public to private, rather than just adding a `#` at the beginning of the name.
-For that reason, they are omitted from this proposal.
-However, the `.#` syntax is retained, which would be consistent with adding that shorthand later if we change our minds.
 - Comma-separated multiple definitions: These are visible in the above example of `class C`, and are analogous to comma-separated definitions from `var`, `let` and `const`.
 They may be immediately useful when declaring multiple `static` fields, but later are useful in conjuction with decorators.
 - Private static fields: These just fall out naturally "from the grid" when combining the proposals.
 It would've taken special spec text to specifically block them.